stevenxchung/AWS-CSAA-ACloudGuru/Section 05 -- EC2 - The Backbone of AWS/README.md

   * Spot
   * Reserved
   * Dedicated Hosts
-* Rember with spot instances:
+* Remember with spot instances:
   * If you terminate the instance, you pay for the hour
   * If AWS terminates the spot instance, you get the hour it was terminated in for free